dhobsd/asciitosvg/README.md

     [Red Box]: {"fill":"#aa4444"}
     [Blue Box]: {"fill":"#ccccff"}

-The text of a reference is left in the polygon, making it useful as an object title.
-You can have the reference removed by adding an option `a2s:delref` to the references.
-Any value will suffice to have the reference fully removed from the polygon.

 Text appearing within a stylized box automatically tries to fix the color contrast if the black text would be too dark on the background.
 The reference commands can take any valid SVG properties / settings for a [path element][5].
 The commands are specified in JSON form, one per line.
 Reference commands do not accept nested JSON objects -- don't try to place additional curly braces inside!

+The text of a reference is left in the polygon, making it useful as an object title.
+You can have the reference removed by adding an option `a2s:delref` to the options JSON object.
+Any value will suffice to have the reference fully removed from the polygon.
+You can also replace the text in the label by specifying `a2s:label`.

 This method is (in my opinion) much nicer than the one provided by ditaa: